Hungry Healthy Happy

 Roasted red peppers with a text title overlay.

 We are going to show you step by step how to roast peppers so you get the best flavour from them.
 Roasting bell peppers really brings out the sweet flavour of them and they have so many uses.
-Sweet and charred peppers are a delicious side dish or snack.
+Sweet and charred roasted peppers are a delicious side dish or snack.

 A bowl of roasted red peppers on a wooden serving board.

 Roasted peppers are our favourite way to use bell peppers and this tutorial even shows you how to store them so you can keep them for use at a later date too, as marinated peppers last in the fridge for up to 2 weeks.
-If you have never tried roasted peppers before, then you are missing out.
-It's a totally different flavour from eating them raw.

-Eat them as a snack, use them in a sandwich or salad or blend into hummus or a pasta sauce.
 If you are looking for some more roasted vegetable recipes, then why not try our Roasted Vegetable Couscous Salad, Roasted Vegetable Winter Salad or Roasted Vegetable Lasagna?

 Jump to:

-• Ingredients and substitutions
+• Ingredients and Substitutions

-• How to roast peppers - Step by step
+• How to Roast Peppers - Step by Step

-• How to cut bell peppers
+• How to Cut Bell Peppers

-• How to use roasted peppers
+• How to Use Roasted Peppers

 • Storage